 Emotional Intelligence ( EI ) is the capacity a leader has to effectively perceive, express, understand and manage emotions in an effective and appropriate manner.
 Research has proven that EI is a strong predictor of success in the workplace, more so than IQ, skill sets, personality and experience.
 In essence, EI equals interpersonal effectiveness, and the more effective a leader is with others, the more successful that leader will be.

 The important difference between effective teams and ineffective ones lies in the overall competencies of the Team.
 Think of the Team as an organism in itself.
 Teams have an emotional intelligence of their own.
 It is comprised of the emotional intelligence of individual members, plus a collective competency of the group.
 Everyone contributes to the overall level of emotional intelligence, and the leader has more influence.
 The good news is that teams can develop greater emotional intelligence and boost their performance.Teamwork performance improved by 25% in terms of goal achievement over standard functioning teams.

 Team emotional intelligence is also about behaving in ways that build relationships both inside and outside the team.
 Building relationships strengthens the team’s ability to face challenges.
 In order to strengthen relationships, the group must feel safe to be able to explore, embrace and ultimately to rely on emotions in work.
 Emotions must be considered for the good of the group.
 Feelings count, but then there are the tasks at hand and the work that needs to be done.
 Team leaders must constantly balance harmony with productivity.

 ADEO Consulting offer this key Advantage

-Adeo Consulting use Emotional Intelligence Development as part or our Leadership and Team Development Programs.
-We can help you develop individuals with our Emotional Intelligence (EI) Workshops and we can improve your teams overall performance by up to 25% with our Team Emotional Intelligence (TEI) Program.
+Adeo Consulting Ltd offer Emotional Intelligence Development workshops and coaching here in Ireland and also as part or our Leadership and Team Development Programs.
+We can help you develop individuals with our Emotional Intelligence (EI) coaching programs and we can improve Leadership or Project teams overall performance by up to 25% with our Team Emotional Intelligence (TEI) Program.
 We have more details on our programs here LDP and here LBP .
 We are also offering online versions of these programs customised to your requirements since September 2020 here in Ireland and Internationally.